Desbeers/ChordProMac/Resources/ChordProDocs/Compile ChordPro (macOS).md

 This is needed to build any of the three options:

 - Command Line version
-- SwiftUI GUI version
+- SwiftUI GUI version for macOS Monterey or higher
-- Classic version
+- Classic GUI version

 ### Homebrew